mikel072889/dogs-quiz-project2/README.md

             [comment]: # (Final image of a button with the correct answer clicked here.)

             * Wrong answer clicked - when the wrong answer is clicked by the user, the whole quiz area background color changes to a mildly reddish color warning the user of a wrong answer chosen and/or of a "lost dog".
-The chosen wrong answer background color also changes to a more saturated red color.
+The chosen wrong answer background color also changes to a more saturated red color while the other unchosen wrong answers to a less saturated red color.
 All these is expected to generate the feeling of unease to the user and will certainly prompt them to do better on the following questions.
-Due to this, the color changes are not designed to fullfil accessibility contrast criteria but are still considerably readable and  the users can still carry on with the quiz.
+Due to this, the color changes are purposely not designed to fullfil accessibility contrast criteria but are still considerably readable and  the users can still carry on with the quiz.

             [comment]: # (Final image of a button with the wrong answer clicked here.)